dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :description:

-The class of progress bar windows.

 .. figure:: images/gadgets-27.png
    :align: center

-   :alt:
+   The class of progress bar windows.

 The *orientation:* init-keyword lets you specify whether the progress bar should be horizontal or vertical.